Existence, uniqueness, and regularity of solutions to nonlinear and non-smooth parabolic obstacle problems: Introduction

 \subsection{Outline of the Paper}

-Section \ref{sec:preliminaries} introduces some notation and definitions.
-Section \ref{sec:comparisonandstability} contains two results needed for the proof of Theorem \ref{theorem:existenceobstacleproblemirregulardomain}: (i) A comparison principle that applies to fully nonlinear parabolic obstacle problems with measurable ingredients (Proposition \ref{prop:comparison}), and (ii) A stability theorem for solutions to obstacle problems in $W^{1,2,p}\left(\mathcal{Y}\right)$ (Theorem \ref{theorem:continuityequation}).
-Section \ref{sec:finiteA} establishes our main result when $A$ is finite and $\mathcal X$ is smooth.
-Section \ref{sec:proofmaintheorem} proves Theorem \ref{theorem:existenceobstacleproblemirregulardomain}, first considering smooth domains and general separable set $A$ , then by using an approximation argument to treat Lipschitz domains.
+Section \ref{sec:preliminaries} introduces notation and definitions.
+Section \ref{sec:mainresult} formally states our assumptions and main result, Theorem \ref{theorem:existenceobstacleproblemirregulardomain}.
+In Section \ref{sec:application}, we present an application to robust investment using the results developed in this paper.
+Section \ref{sec:proof} contains the proof of Theorem \ref{theorem:existenceobstacleproblemirregulardomain}.
+We begin by establishing two key auxiliary results in Section \ref{sec:comparisonandstability}: (i) a comparison principle for fully nonlinear parabolic obstacle problems with measurable ingredients (Proposition \ref{prop:comparison}), and (ii) a stability theorem for solutions in $W^{1,2,p}(\mathcal{Y})$ (Theorem \ref{theorem:continuityequation}).
+Next, Section \ref{sec:finiteA} proves our main result in a simpler setting in which the obstacle is the maximum of finitely many functions in $W^{1,2,p}$ and the domain $\mathcal{X}$ is smooth.
+Finally, Section \ref{sec:proofirregulardomains} establishes Theorem \ref{theorem:existenceobstacleproblemirregulardomain} in full generality by first extending the result of Section \ref{sec:finiteA} to general separable sets $A$, and then to non-smooth domains.